tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 number of lines: 4
 ```

-This useful enough to put into its own function:
+This is useful enough to put into its own function:

 ```python
 def get_line_list(fname):